loeffel-io/docs/docs/1.0/makeless-server/installation.md

 # Installation

-The Serve Server installation is just a pull and will cost you less than 60 seconds.
+The Makeless Server installation is just a pull and will cost you less than 60 seconds.

 [[toc]]